New NIST Guide Addresses Misuse Risks of Dual-Use AI Models; Public Feedback Sought

 The document outlines several challenges in managing the misuse risks of foundation models.
 One major challenge is the broad applicability of these models, which makes it difficult to anticipate all potential misuses.
 Additionally, the capabilities of these models do not always clearly translate across different domains, making it challenging to predict how they might be misused.

-In addition to the guidelines, NIST has also released a glossary of key terms and examples of safeguards that organizations can implement to prevent misuse.
-These safeguards include filtering training data, limiting access to model capabilities, and implementing security measures to prevent model theft.
+The draft includes a glossary of key terms and practical safeguards to prevent misuse.
+These safeguards include filtering training data, limiting access to sensitive model features, and strengthening security to reduce the risk of model theft.

-The public is encouraged to review the draft and submit comments to NIST by the September 9, 2024, deadline.
-This feedback will be crucial in shaping the final version of the guide and ensuring that it effectively addresses the complex and evolving landscape of AI risks.
-For more information on the draft guide and how to submit comments, visit the NIST website or contact the U.S. AI Safety Institute directly.
+NIST encourages the public to review the draft and submit comments by the September 9, 2024, deadline.
+Feedback will shape the final version of the guide and ensure it addresses the complex and evolving risks of AI.
+More information, including instructions for submitting comments, is available on the NIST website or through the U.S. AI Safety Institute.

 Need Help?